 - Talk to your other children: Your new baby is going to take a lot of your time.
 Let your children know their new sibling is really little and you’ll all have to be gentle for quite a while.
 Try to spend as much time with your other child as you can once your preemie comes home too so they don’t struggle with jealousy.

 - Find the right bottles: Unless you’re prepared to breastfeed around the clock, you should get some bottles — at least enough to get through one whole day in which you don’t have to wash the bottles.
 That will be a time saver for you.
-To ensure you don’t get a bunch of bottles your baby hates, ask the NICU nurses which brand your baby is currently using.
+To ensure you don’t get a bunch of bottles or nipples your baby hates, ask the NICU nurses which brand your baby is currently using.

 - Setting up a crib in your bedroom: New research shows the safest place for a baby to sleep is in a crib in their parents’ room.
 This is especially important for preemies — and you’ll probably feel better having them close by as well.